Averaged Deep Denoisers for Image Regularization

-The success of PnP and RED algorithms has sparked interest in the theoretical understanding of these algorithms.
-For example, it has been shown that for a class of linear denoisers, the PnP is guaranteed to converge and the limit point is in fact the solution of a convex optimization problem \cite{sreehari2016plug,nair2021fixed,gavaskar2021plug}.
-This is done using Moreau's classical characterization of proximal operators, namely, that the class of linear denoisers in question can be expressed as the proximal operator of a (closed and proper) convex function.
-Unfortunately, this result does not hold for powerful nonlinear denoisers such as BM3D, DnCNN or IRCNN.
-This is because the proximal operator of a convex function must be nonexpansive and such denoisers have been shown to violate the nonexpansive property \cite{reehorst2018regularization}.
+The success of PnP and RED has sparked interest in the theoretical understanding of these algorithms.
+For example, it has been shown that for a class of linear denoisers, PnP is guaranteed to converge, even at a linear rate \cite{ACK2023-contractivity}, and the limit point is the solution of a convex optimization problem \cite{sreehari2016plug,nair2021fixed,gavaskar2021plug}.
+This is done by expressing the linear denoiser as the proximal operator of a convex function.
+Unfortunately, this does not hold for powerful nonlinear denoisers such as BM3D, DnCNN, or IRCNN.
+This is because, unlike the proximal operator that is nonexpansive, such denoisers have been shown to violate the nonexpansive property \cite{reehorst2018regularization}.

-Though it is difficult to come up with a variational characterization for deep denoisers, it is nonetheless possible to establish iterate convergence for PnP algorithms.
-For example, convergence of PnP-ISTA has been established for generative denoisers in the context of compressed sensing and phase retrieval \cite{jagatap2019algorithmic,liu2021recovery,raj2019gan}.
-For strongly-convex loss functions, convergence of PnP-ISTA and PnP-ADMM can be guaranteed if we use a CNN denoiser whose residual is nonexpansive \cite{Ryu2019_PnP_trained_conv}.
-Recently, motivated by RED, convergence was established for PnP-ISTA, PnP-ADMM, and PnP modeled on half-quadratic splitting and gradient descent \cite{hurault2022gradient,cohen2021has,hurault2022proximal}.
+Though developing a variational characterization for deep denoisers is challenging, it is nonetheless possible to establish iterate convergence for PnP and RED algorithms.
+For example, the convergence of Algorithm \ref{pnp-fbs} was established for generative denoisers in \cite{jagatap2019algorithmic,liu2021recovery,raj2019gan}.
+For strongly convex loss functions, PnP-FBS convergence can be guaranteed using a CNN denoiser whose residual is nonexpansive \cite{Ryu2019_PnP_trained_conv}.
+Motivated by RED, convergence was recently established for PnP modeled on FBS, ADMM, half-quadratic splitting, and gradient descent \cite{hurault2022gradient,cohen2021has,hurault2022proximal}.
+On the other hand, the convergence of RED algorithms can be guaranteed using a nonexpansive denoiser \cite{romano2017little,reehorst2018regularization,sun2019block,cohen2021regularization,liu2021recovery}.
+For instance, the block-coordinate RED algorithm in \cite{sun2019block} exhibits convergence with a nonexpansive denoiser.
+In \cite{liu2021recovery}, the authors established convergence of RED for the compressed sensing application using a nonexpansive denoiser.

-On the other hand, convergence guarantees for RED algorithms require the denoiser to be nonexpansive \cite{reehorst2018regularization,sun2019block,liu2021recovery,cohen2021regularization}.
-In particular, the authors in \cite{sun2019block} developed a block coordinate RED algorithm, which was shown to exhibit convergence for nonexpansive denoisers.
-In \cite{liu2021recovery}, the authors showed that a nonexpansive denoiser can effect convergence of a variant of RED algorithm for compressed sensing.
-In \cite{cohen2021regularization}, RED is formulated as a convex optimization problem where a nonexpansive denoiser is used.
-As against these, a new variant of RED is proposed in \cite{hu2022monotonically}, where the denoiser is not required to be nonexpansive for algorithmic convergence.
-We note that the connection between RED algorithms and PnP-ISTA has been explored in \cite{liu2021recovery,cohen2021regularization}.